The West Hartford Pet Owner’s Complete Guide to Leaving Your Dog Home Alone

 If a dog loves the Bento Ball and has issues with separation anxiety, this toy can be a savior.
 I have personally seen some dogs take to this treat stronger than any treat I’ve ever tried.
 While the Kong may be better for some dogs, this will definitely take the place of #1 separation anxiety toy in many dog owner’s homes.
 If it doesn’t become the go-to toy, it’s still a must add to your separation anxiety product arsenal.

-Another way to keep dogs busy while you’re gone, is to provide them with brain games.
-You can leave them one – or multiple – games to solve and keep them busy for a while.
+Another way to keep dogs busy while you’re gone, is to provide them with brain games also known as Dog Food Puzzles.
+You can leave them one or multiple puzzles to solve and keep them busy for a while.

 They also sent me a great graphic.
 Since they were first to respond, they get the prime referral on our blog.
 Check out this cool graphic that gives you the quick details on all three levels with the corresponding toy you can buy directly from them.

 Trixie Pet Products

 Another company, Trixie Pet Products has a large offering of brain games as well.
 Here’s a link to their website.

 How Do I Keep My Dog From Getting Bored of These Toys?